 Just a stone's throw away from Haad Rin's full moon beach is Leela Beach, where it's a lot quieter and popular with nudists.

-You'll find this easily by walking further down from the Zen Beach is a nudist section of beach.
+You'll find this easily by walking further down from the Zen Beach, which turns into a nudist beach.

 Mae Head South